alan-turing-institute/AutisticaCitizenScience/project-communications/academic-updates/researchfish-updates-2021.md

 **Year Commenced**	2021
 **Year Ended**	Still Active
 URL /
-**Resultant Outcomes**	The secondment is in the early stages, however outputs include two succesfully run community co-working sessions, a number of high-quality strategic documents for community invovlement, project promotion, and future steps; important management support; and consistently high-quality, dependable support with a number of tasks including repository management and community management.
+**Resultant Outcomes**	The secondment is in the early stages, however outputs include two succesfully run community co-working sessions, a number of high-quality strategic documents for community involvement, project promotion, and future steps; important management support; and consistently high-quality, dependable support with a number of tasks including repository management and community management.
 **Categorisation of impact**	Societal
 **Formally Governed**	Yes